 - Step 7: Your homemade catapult is ready!
 Hold the catapult in one hand, and use your other hand to pull down your spoon to release the pom pom!

-These Popsicle Stick Catapults for kids could help your child get as experimentative as possible.
+These catapults are a great way to boost your child’s interest in experimenting and engineering challenges.
 For example, they could try to place more than 1 pom pom on the spoon and see how far each of these can travel as they launch them.
 Or, they could move the plastic spoon in such a way that the pom pom travels farther away.
+Check out more fun engineering projects for kids to challenge their minds and boost their STEM learning.

 We hope our little popsicle stick catapult experiment teaches kids how to build a catapult (while learning core Physics concepts!) with ease.
 Some physics concepts they will learn are: